Why F&M Votes

 Non-partisan information about elections tailored to your location/interests

 See exactly what you'll be looking at in the polling booth.

 Learn more about the legislators reprenting you, including how they vote and how to contact them.

 Want to help us get the word out about voting?

 Want to make a difference in your community?

 The work of registering F&M voters and promoting each election takes the work of dozens of students, faculty and professional staff.
 Our volunteers staff registration tables, handle in-class registrations, process paperwork, compile statistics and participate in efforts to "get out the vote" (including baking cookies!).
-If you'd like to join our email list of volunteers, please contact our student co-chair, Emma Collins.
+If you'd like to join our email list of volunteers, please contact our student co-chair, Elizabeth Reed.